 The height of the PSD of the white noise for each axis of the accelerometer.
+The units are:

 The six-element vector containing three minimum values and three maximum values of acceleration in each of the accelerometer axes.
 The units are in selected acceleration units.

 |Three-element vector||Contains the actual accelerations in body-fixed axes, in selected units.|